Ke0xes/Aegis/README.md

 - **Architecture**: Client-side only, no backend required
 - **Browser Support**: Chrome 80+, Firefox 75+, Safari 13+, Edge 80+

-## License

-This project is licensed under the Creative Commons Attribution 4.0 International License.

 ## Support

 For support, feature requests, or bug reports, please open an issue on GitHub.